On hyperbolic rational maps with finitely connected Fatou sets: Tree mapping schemes

-The following properties follows directly from the definition and is worth mentioning. \begin{prop} Let $(F,\mathbf{f})$ be a hyperbolic post-critically finite tree mapping scheme, then \begin{enumerate} \item The non-escaping set $J \neq \emptyset$. \item If $a\in V_0$ is a periodic point of period $p$, then $\mathbf{f}^p|_{\hat\C_a}$ is hyperbolic post-critically finite. \end{enumerate} \end{prop} \begin{proof} For the first statement, we note that by condition iv), v) and vi), there exist periodic exposed critical points.
-Hence some point in $V_0$ is periodic, which forces $J\neq \emptyset$.
+The following proposition follows directly from the definition and is worth mentioning. \begin{prop} Let $(F,R)$ be a post-critically finite hyperbolic tree mapping scheme, then \begin{enumerate} \item The non-escaping set $\mathcal{J} \neq \emptyset$. \item If $a\in \mathcal{V}_0$ is a periodic point of period $p$, then $R^p|_{\hat\C_a}$ is post-critically finite and hyperbolic. \end{enumerate} \end{prop} \begin{proof} For the first statement, we note that by conditions iv), v) and vi), there exist periodic exposed critical points.
+Hence some point in $\mathcal{V}_0$ is periodic, so $\mathcal{J}\neq \emptyset$.

-For the second statement, let $z\in \hat\C_a$ be a critical point of $\mathbf{f}^p|_{\hat\C_a}$.
+For the second statement, let $z\in \hat\C_a$ be a critical point of $R^p|_{\hat\C_a}$.
 If $z$ is exposed, then it is eventually mapped to a periodic critical point by iv).
-Otherwise, $z \in \mathcal{M}$.
-There are two cases: either it is eventually mapped outside of $\mathcal{M}$ or it is eventually periodic as $\mathcal{M}$ is finite.
+Otherwise, $z \in \Xi$.

+There are two cases: either it is eventually mapped outside of $\Xi$ or it is eventually periodic as $\Xi$ is finite.
 In the first case, $z$ must be first mapped to some point $w$ corresponding to an edge in $\Omega$, so it is eventually mapped to a periodic critical point by v).
-In the second case, after passing to an iterate if necessary, let $w\in \hat\C_a$ be the fixed point in $\mathcal{M}$ that $z$ is eventually mapped to. $w$ must be a critical point, as otherwise, the edge $e$ associated to $w$ would be fixed by $F^p$ by i) and ii), which would violate condition vi).
-Hence, $\mathbf{f}^p|_{\hat\C_a}$ is hyperbolic post-critically finite. \end{proof}
+In the second case, after passing to an iterate if necessary, let $w\in \hat\C_a$ be the fixed point in $\Xi$ that $z$ is eventually mapped to.
+The point $w$ must be a critical point, as otherwise, the edge $e$ associated to $w$ would be fixed by $F^p$ by i) and ii).
+Then the non-escaping set is not totally disconnected, thus violates condition vi).
+Hence, $R^p|_{\hat\C_a}$ is post-critically finite and hyperbolic. \end{proof}

-The last condition can be checked by a finite procedure by the following proposition: \begin{prop} Let $(F,\mathbf{f})$ be a tree mapping scheme satisfying the first two conditions in Definition \ref{defn:hpcf}, then the non-escaping set $J=\bigcap_{n=0}^\infty F^{-n}(\mathcal{T}_0)$ is totally disconnected if and only if for any edge $e \in \mathcal{T}_0$, there exists $k\in \N$ such that $F^k(e)$ is not contained in $\mathcal{T}_0$. \end{prop} \begin{proof} It is clear that if the non-escaping set is totally disconnected, then every edge eventually maps out of $\mathcal{T}_0$.
+The totally disconnectedness condition can be checked by a finite procedure using the following proposition: \begin{prop} Let $(F,R)$ be a tree mapping scheme satisfying the first two conditions in Definition \ref{defn:hpcf}.
+Then the non-escaping set $\mathcal{J}=\bigcap_{n=0}^\infty F^{-n}(\mathcal{T}_0)$ is totally disconnected if and only if for any edge $e \in \mathcal{T}_0$, there exists $k\in \N$ such that $F^k(e)$ is not contained in $\mathcal{T}_0$. \end{prop} \begin{proof} It is clear that if the non-escaping set is totally disconnected, then every edge is eventually mapped out of $\mathcal{T}_0$.